anoobbava/todo_api/README.md

 # README

-This is simply a rails API only APP which deals with authentication
+This is simply a rails API only APP which deals with authentication which has Swagger only.
+Will add a Vue front end on top of this App.

 * authentication